kejt312/diplomathesis/README.md

 # diplomathesis
-Scripts used in Diploma Thesis "Analysis of colorectal cancer and adenoma microbiome signatures and the application of machine learning classification as a potential screening tool"
+Analysis of colorectal cancer and adenoma microbiome signatures and the application of machine learning classification as a potential screening tool
+Diploma Thesis by Katarina Priselac, 11724446
+- scripts and datasets used for the thesis and supplementary result files